ufosc/cli-workshop/3-pipe-and-combine/PIPE_COMBINING.md

 ## Advanced Challenge

 1. Whats the distribution (AKA the count of each name) in the 3rd column?
-(You'll need cut and sort with flags)
+Ascending?
+(You'll need cut, uniq with flags, sort with flags)
 2. Whats the count of Bob in the 3rd column?
 (You'll need grep, wc -l, cut)